 RWE Image

 Local recreation area

 Further west, near Eschweiler-Dürwiß, RWE Power AG put in place the conditions for the approximately 100-hectare Blausteinsee lake as part of the recultivation of the former Zukunft-West mine.
 It is part of a 180-hectare local recreation area which is divided by a land cut called the Schlangengrabental.
-The flow of water into the lake and the use of the lake are the responsibility of Blausteinsee GmbH, an association of the neighbouring cities and municipalities.
+The flow of water into the lake and the use of the lake are the responsibility of Blausteinsee GmbH, an association of the neighbouring municipalities.
 Blausteinsee is now a popular location for water sports.

+RWE Image